 The Centers for Disease Control (CDC) approved the HPV vaccine for girls in 2006 and for boys in 2009.
 Gardasil 9 by Merck is the current HPV vaccine protecting against nine HPV types.

 CDC recommends that 11- to 12-year-old boys and girls receive two doses of HPV vaccine 6 to 12 months apart.
 The vaccine is most effective prior to HPV exposure; in other words, before a person becomes sexually active.
+Learn more.

 - The first dose is routinely recommended at ages 11–12 years old.
 The vaccination can be started at age 9 years.

 - Only two doses are needed if the first dose was given before 15th birthday.